opf/openproject/docs/operations/migrating/packaged/postgresql-migration.md

 Before beginning the migration, please ensure you have created a backup of your current installation.
 Please follow our [backup and restore documentation](https://www.openproject.org/operations/backup/backup-guide-packaged-installation/) for our packaged installation.

-This guide should leave you with a set of archives that you should manually move to your new environment:
+This guide should leave you with a set of archives that you can use to restore, should the migration end up in an unstable state:

 - **Database**: mysql-dump-&lt;timestamp&gt;.sql.gz
 - **Attachments**: attachments-&lt;timestamp&gt;.tar.gz